-IWOSC’s monthly drop-in satellite sessions are free and open to all Los Angeles writers — both members and non-members.
+IWOSC’s monthly drop-in satellite sessions are open to all Los Angeles writers — both members and non-members.
 (Out-of-town guests are welcome too.)

 We have several satellites to cover the various areas of Southern California or the Greater Los Angeles area.

 During the Covid-19 restrictions our Satellites are meeting online.
 This makes it possible for EVERYONE to get there, so we hope you’ll consider attending.

 Los Angeles Westside Satellite — online for now